MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 In the Shopify shop you can sell gift cards, which can be used to pay for real products.

-When dealing with gift cards, it's important to enter a value in the **Sold Gift Card Account** field in the **Shopify Shop Card** window.
-The sold gift card will be synchronized together with orders in line.
-An applied gift card will also be imported with the order, but now as a transaction.
-Notice that the gift card doesn't reduce the amount to invoice.
+When dealing with gift cards, it's important to enter a value in the **Sold Gift Card Account** field in the **Shopify Shop Card** page.
+The sold gift card synchronizes together with the orders.
+An applied gift card also imports with the order, but now as a transaction.
+The gift card doesn't reduce the amount to invoice.

 To review the issued and applied gift cards, choose the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Gift Cards**, then choose the related link.